NSS-Robotics/FRC8884-2025/README.md

                 - `commands/`: I think this is command for autos, but I'm not sure.
                 - `subsystems/`: Subsystems, like Swerve, Pivot, etc.
 - `vendordeps/`: Dependency files, like CTRE, Phoenix, etc.

+## Problems

+- You can't do station intake (unless we bind the backpedals but I think we're using those too)
+- It's kinda hell to do everything yourself
+- Auto align only works for April Tag 7 (left & right poles) because I was lazy and we didn't need to align to all the poles.